tyomo4ka/docchain/README.md

 ## TODO

-- [ ] Implement checkpoints and resume generation from checkpoint on failure.
 - [ ] Store stats in an SQLite database.
-- [ ] Implement `Middleware` for linting.
-- [ ] Implement linting and retrying.
 - [ ] Blocks for HTML, Markdown, Python, one line Python, templates.
 - [ ] Add middleware to plan steps.